After you get hired, it’s now time to face the equity research interviews.

 I’ll first ask my grandma to tell her broker to send her an equity research report.
 I’ll explain to my grandma each part of that report (assuming she doesn’t know yet), and how it could affect her decision of buying, holding or selling stocks.

 There are a lot of ways to value a stock.
 The most common is to use Discounted Cash Flows.
-Discounted cash flows use the future cash flows of a company in order to determine the current fair value of a stock.
+Discounted cash flows use the future cash flows of a company to determine the current fair value of a stock.

 The formula for Price-Earnings ratio is: